T-1.II Revelation, Time and Miracles

 Expanded

 Awe is for revelation.
-Miracles are for others.
 Love, respect, obedience and devotion are due an elder brother.
 I have only what is from God.
 You have the potential to be like me.
+Miracles occur between you and your brothers.
+Do not be in awe of miracles.
+Let go of everything that does not come from God.

-4. “No man comes unto the Father but by me” does not mean that I am in any way separate or different from you except in time, and time does not really exist. ²The statement is more meaningful in terms of a vertical rather than a horizontal axis. ³You stand below me and I stand below God. ⁴In the process of ‘rising up’, I am higher because without me the distance between God and man would be too great for you to encompass. ⁵I bridge the distance as an elder brother to you on the one hand, and as a Son of God on the other. ⁶My devotion to my brothers has placed me in charge of the Sonship, which I render complete because I share it. ⁷This may appear to contradict the statement “I and my Father are one”, but there are two parts to the statement in recognition that the Father is greater.
+4. “No man cometh unto the Father but by me” does not mean that I am in any way separate or different from you except in time, and time does not really exist. ²The statement is more meaningful in terms of a vertical rather than a horizontal axis. ³You stand below me and I stand below God. ⁴In the process of “rising up”, I am higher because without me the distance between God and man would be too great for you to encompass. ⁵I bridge the distance as an elder brother to you on the one hand, and as a Son of God on the other. ⁶My devotion to my brothers has placed me in charge of the Sonship, which I render complete because I share it. ⁷This may appear to contradict the statement “I and my Father are one”, but there are two parts to the statement in recognition that the Father is greater.

 Expanded

-“No man comes unto the Father but by me” does not mean that I am in any way separate or different from you except in time, and time does not really exist. ²The statement [“No man comes unto the Father but by me”] is more meaningful in terms of a vertical [axis] rather than a horizontal axis. ³You stand below me and I stand below God. ⁴In the process of ‘rising up’, I am higher because without me the distance between God and man would be too great for you to encompass. ⁵I bridge the distance as an elder brother to you on the one hand, and as a Son of God on the other [hand]. ⁶My devotion to my brothers has placed me in charge of the Sonship, which [the Sonship] I render complete because I share it [the Sonship]. ⁷This [being in charge of the Sonship] may appear to contradict the statement “I and my Father are one”, but there are two parts to the statement [“I and my Father are one”] in recognition that the Father is greater [than the Son].
+4. “No man cometh unto the Father but by me” does not mean that I am in any way separate or different from you except in time, and time does not really exist. ²The statement is more meaningful in terms of a vertical rather than a horizontal axis. ³You stand below me and I stand below God. ⁴In the process of “rising up”, I am higher because without me the distance between God and man would be too great for you to encompass. ⁵I bridge the distance as an elder brother to you on the one hand, and as a Son of God on the other [hand]. ⁶My devotion to my brothers has placed me in charge of the Sonship, which I render complete because I share it [the Sonship]. ⁷This may appear to contradict the statement “I and my Father are one”, but there are two parts to the statement in recognition that the Father is greater.

 5. Revelations are indirectly inspired by me because I am close to the Holy Spirit, and alert to the revelation-readiness of my brothers. ²I can thus bring down to them more than they can draw down to themselves. ³The Holy Spirit mediates higher to lower communication, keeping the direct channel from God to you open for revelation. ⁴Revelation is not reciprocal. ⁵It proceeds from God to you, but not from you to God.